cloudrift-ai/rift-docs/docs/tutorials/text-generation/oobabooga-tutorial.md

   stopped while you keep the terminal open (note that it will stop if you close the terminal).
 - `--name oobabooga` (optional): Specifies the name for the container allowing you to reference it by this name in other commands.
-- `--rm` (optional): Removes the container when it stops to save space.
+- `--rm` (optional): Removes the container when it stops.
+This is useful when you need to start the container multiple times.
+  If you don't specify it, you'll need to invoke `fair docker rm <container-id>` to remove the container manually.
+However, if the container is removed, you'll lose all the data stored in it and will need to download the checkpoint again.
 - `atinoda/text-generation-webui:default-nvidia`: Specifies the Docker image to be run.

 After running this command, you'll see output similar to the following: